 Important

 The primary indications of a dying turtle are increased basking, lack of appetite, foaming at the mouth/nose, lethargy, coughing/sneezing, and lopsided swimming.
+Seeing a licensed veterinarian is highly recommended.

 Six Signs That Your Turtle Is Dying